Shamlan311/ZipUnlocker/README.md

 ## 🎞️ Overview

 This Windows batch script **attempts passwords from a wordlist** to unlock **WinRAR or 7-Zip archives**.
-It supports both tools and extracts contents into a `cracked` folder if the password is correct.
+It supports both tools and will unlock the file if the password is correct.

-Designed for **recovering forgotten passwords** and **learning about password security** safely.
+Designed for **recovering forgotten passwords** and **learning about password security**.

 ---